venkat1711/git-github/README.md

 # git-github
-this is for practice purpose
+this is for practice purpose.